SlopHobbyist/laggueless/README.md

 Alternatively, point directly at the DLL: `--lsfg-dll="C:\path\to\Lossless.dll"`.

 > **Note:** LSFG adds input latency (one real-frame delay + FIFO queuing).
 This is inherent to the frame generation technique.
-Run-ahead latency compensation is planned for Plan C.
+Try using run-ahead latency to compensate.